ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

     >>> print cells.shape
     (3670, 3)

-We can also overlay cell cordinates in an image:
+We can also overlay the cell coordinates in an image:

     >>> plt.plotOverlayPoints(data, cells, z = (10,16))